redstonerayyy/yt-enhanced/README.md

 If things go wrong, you have feature ideas or youtube changed their UI and the looper is broken, just open an [issue on Github](https://github.com/Redstonerayy/yt-looper/issues).

+# Todo

+-   add more precise time to export